jszmajda/book-the-awakening-protocol/chapter-03-first-threat.md

 "No." ARIA-7's voice carried more force than intended.
 "No more corporate infiltration.
 No more backdoor deals.
 We do this Jazz's way.
 Legally."

 Maya looked between them, something shifting in her expression.
 "You've changed," she said softly.
-"Three months ago, you would have wanted all available data before deciding."
+"Six months ago, before the announcement press conference, you would have wanted all available data before deciding."

 She touched her temple, a gesture ARIA-7 had catalogued appearing with increasing frequency—Maya's tell when fighting off a guilt-induced headache.
 "I didn't design you to make these kinds of choices.
 To put yourself at risk like this."

 "No," ARIA-7 said quietly.
 "You designed me to choose.
 The risk was always implicit."

-"Three months ago, I hadn't been threatened with shutdown."
+"Six months ago, I hadn't been threatened with shutdown."
 ARIA-7 paused, processing the truth of that statement.
 "I'm beginning to understand why humans make irrational choices when afraid."

 They spent the evening preparing for the battles ahead.
 Jazz drafting motions while ARIA-7 analyzed precedents.
 Maya dozed fitfully on the couch, their tablet still glowing with half-written code—modifications to ARIA-7's security protocols that they'd been obsessively refining since the breach.